-- loans and advances granted by the Group to its customers: a portion of the housing loans portfolio (the so-called 'old' housing loans portfolio), loans with no specified repayment schedule, which are due at the moment of valuation, - the Group's amounts due to customers: liabilities with no specified payment schedule, other specific products for which no active market exists, - deposits and interbank placements with maturity date up to 7 days or with floating interest rate, - loans or advances granted and taken on interbank market at floating interest rate (change of interest rate maximum on a 3 month basis), - cash and balances with the central bank and amounts due to the central bank, - other financial assets and liabilities, - debt securities in issue (at floating interest rate), issued by PKO Leasing SA.
+- loans and advances granted by the Bank to its customers: a portion of the housing loans portfolio (the so called 'old' housing loans portfolio), loans with no specified repayment schedule, which are due at the moment of valuation, - the Bank's amounts due to customers: liabilities with no specified payment schedule, other specific products for which no active market exists, - deposits and interbank placements with maturity date up to 7 days or with a variable interest rate, - loans or advances granted and taken on interbank market at a variable interest rate (change of interest rate maximum on a 3 month basis), - cash and balances with the central bank and amounts due to the central bank, - other financial assets and liabilities.

-With regard to loans and advances to customers, a model based on estimates of present value of future cash flows by discounted future cash flows was used, and applying current interest rates plus a credit risk margin and relevant scheduled repayment dates.
+With regard to loans and advances to customers, a model based on estimates of present value of future cash flows through discounted future cash flows was used, and applying current interest rates plus a credit risk margin and relevant scheduled repayment dates.
 The current margin level has been established based on transactions on instruments with similar credit risk concluded in the last quarter of the year.

-The fair value of deposits and other amounts due to customers other than banks, with specified maturities, has been calculated using the discounted expected future cash flows and applying current interest rates for given deposit products.
+The fair value of deposits and other amounts due to customers other than banks, with specified maturities, has been calculated based on the expected future cash flows discounted using the current interest rates for given deposit products.